xemonix0/Cherry-Doom/README.md

 ﻿# Nugget Doom

-Nugget Doom (formerly known as IRamm, originally a [Crispy Doom](https://www.chocolate-doom.org/wiki/index.php/Crispy_Doom) fork) is a fork of [Woof!](https://github.com/fabiangreffrath/woof), simply intended to implement additional features.
+Nugget Doom is a fork of [Woof!](https://github.com/fabiangreffrath/woof), simply intended to implement additional features.

 ### DISCLAIMER
 Although the new code has been written with the intention of not breaking demo compatibility, it has not been properly tested yet.